ipums/pseudo_jaro_winkler/readme.md

 ## Differences to true Jaro Winkler

 Transpositions are approximated, and in some cases are over counted.
 This usually happens whenever characters at the beginning and end of a string are swapped, for example "abcd" and "dbca".
-I'm currently working on ways to improve the accuracy of the algorithm without comprimising on performance.
+I'm currently working on ways to improve the accuracy of the algorithm without compromising on performance.

 ## How does it work
 It is inspired by the [batch jaro winkler](https://github.com/dbousque/batch_jaro_winkler) library, and builds a lookup table of words by letter.